How Often Should You Schedule CCTV Drain Inspections?

 When should you schedule your First Inspection?

-- Single-family homes can be successful in keeping them in good condition for three years.
+- Single-family homes are capable of keeping them in good condition for three years.

-- A more often cleaning (1-2 years at intervals) is necessary when properties feature several tree species growing in close proximity.
+- A more often cleaning (1-2 years intervals) is necessary when properties feature several tree species growing in close proximity.

-- The smell of sulfur is emanating from your drainage line, or from your sewers.
+- Fumes emanating from the drainage line, or from your sewers.

 - In the yard, there is flooding near an sewer pipe.

-- The sound of gurgling is coming from the pipes that lead to the outside.
+- A gurgling sound is heard coming from pipes that connect to the outside.

-Benefits of regular CCTV Drain Inspections
+Benefits of regularly scheduled CCTV Drain Inspections

-Benefits of scheduling regular CCTV inspections are:
+The benefits of scheduling periodic CCTV inspections are:

-- Recognizing possible root growth, which could cause more severe busts
+- Detecting possible root growth which can lead to more serious busts

-- Identifying indicators of degrading and finding rust
+- Identifying the signs of degrading & rust

 - Catches partial blockages/possible full blockage site’ markers’

-To summarize:
+To Summarize:

 Frequency | Property Type |